Towards Robust Blind Face Restoration with Codebook Lookup Transformer: Experiments

 that adopts a Linear layer for prediction following encoder~$E_L$.
 As shown in Table~\ref{tab:ablation}, the comparison of Exps.~(b) and (c) indicates that adopting code prediction for codebook lookup is more effective than NN feature matching.
 However, the local nature of convolution operation of CNNs restricts its modeling capability for long code sequence prediction.
 In comparison to the pure CNN-based method, \ie, Exp.~(c), our Transformer-based solution produces better-fidelity results in terms of LPIPS and IDS scores, as well as higher accuracy of code prediction under all degradation degrees, as shown in Fig.~\ref{fig:code_accuracy}.
 Besides, the superiority of CodeFormer is also demonstrated in visual comparisons shown in Fig.~\ref{fig:nn_transformer} and Fig.~\ref{fig:results_inpainting}. {\bf Importance of Fixed Decoder.} Unlike the large dictionary ($\sim$3.2G) in DFDNet~\cite{li2020blind}, which aims to store a massive quantity of facial details, we deliberately adopt a compact codebook $\mathcal{C}\in \mathbb{R}^{N\times d}$ with $N{=}1024$ and $d{=}256$ that only keeps the essential codes for face restoration, which then activate the detailed cues stored in the pre-trained decoder.
 Thus, the codebook must be used alongside the decoder to fully unleash its potential.
 To vindicate our design, we conduct two studies: 1) fixing both codebook and decoder, \ie,~Exp.~(g), and 2) fixing codebook but fine-tuning decoder, \ie,~Exp.~(e).
 Table~\ref{tab:ablation} shows fine-tuning decoder deteriorates the performance, validating our statement.
 This is because fine-tuning the decoder destroys the learned prior that is held by the pre-trained codebook and decoder, resulting in suboptimal performance.
 Therefore, we keep the decoder fixed in our method.

 {\bf Flexibility of Controllable Feature Transformation Module.} Considering the diverse degradation in real-world LQ face images, we provide a controllable feature transformation module (CFT) to allow a flexible trade-off between quality and fidelity.
 As shown in Fig.~\ref{fig:control}, a smaller $w$ tends to produce a high-quality result while a larger $w$ improves the fidelity.
 While such a flexibility is rarely explored in previous work, here we show that it is an appealing strategy to improves the adaptiveness of our method for different scenarios.
-As shown in Table~\ref{tab:ablation}, Exp.~(f), \ie, setting the coefficient $w$ to $1$ increases the identity score but decreases the quality score.
-In this work, we prioritize quality, and hence the coefficient $w$ is set to $0$ by default.
+As shown in Table~\ref{tab:ablation}, Exp.~(f), \ie, setting the coefficient $w$ to $1$ increases the reconstruction and identity scores but decreases the visual quality.
+In this work, we trade between the quality and fidelity, and set the coefficient $w$ to $0.5$ by default.